 Best Splurge: JFR Glass Pink-Rimmed Rocks Glass

-“Rocks glasses are the best and the standard glass for Margaritas,” describes Gina Buck, the beverage director at Concord Hill in Brooklyn, NY.
+“Rocks glasses are the best and the standard glass for Margaritas,” describes Gina Buck, the beverage director at Concord Hill in Brooklyn, New York.
 “They make it easy to salt the rim of the glass as it doesn’t spill everywhere.”

-Good to Know: “If you add a seasonal juice or flavor like passionfruit, grapefruit juice or hibiscus,” describes Buck, “ You should start with less sugar as these juices naturally sweeten the cocktail.”
+“If you add a seasonal juice or flavor like passionfruit, grapefruit juice or hibiscus,” describes Buck, “you should start with less sugar as these juices naturally sweeten the cocktail.”

 Best for Outdoors: True North Insulated Margarita Glass

 That said, this option is also perfect for frozen Margaritas and ice cream—the double-walled construction keeps your hands warm (no more frosty glasses!) and your drinks chilled.
-Pick from a rainbow of metallic colors to suit your mood—shimmering greens, jewel-tones, zesty oranges or more subtle black, silver, or copper.
-No matter the color, the glasses hold eight ounces of liquid.
+Pick from a rainbow of metallic colors to suit your mood—shimmering greens, jewel tones, zesty oranges, or more subtle black, silver, or copper.
+No matter the color, the glasses hold 8 ounces of liquid.

 Related: The Best Margarita Machines